-Mr. Hine has over 20 years of aviation experience including 15 years as a First Officer and Captain of Metroliner and Saab 340 aircraft and is a well-accomplished and knowledgeable instructor.
-He has been with the Company since its inception in August 2002 and is the Group Flight Operations Advisor, Chairman's Office.
-Prior to his current role he was the Chief Operating Officer and General Manager Flight Operations and Chief Pilot.
-Prior to Rex he worked for Kendell Airlines from 1995, during which time he held various Check and Training Captain positions.
-As Chief Operating Officer he was responsible for the Company's operations including flight operations, maintenance control, airport operations and the human factors group.
-Mr. Hine has also had experience as a lecturer in Cockpit Systems Management for the Bachelor of Applied Science (Civil Aviation) degree at the University of South Australia.
-He was the Chairman of the Australian Airline Pilot Academy Pty Ltd (AAPA).
+experience including 15 years as a First Officer and Captain of Metroliner and Saab 340 aircraft and is a well-accomplished and knowledgeable instructor.
+He has been with the Company since its inception in August 2002 and is the Group Flight Operations Advisor, Chairman's Office and Chairman of the Australian Airline Pilot Academy.
+Prior to his current role he was the Chief Operating Officer and General Manager Flight Operations and Chief Pilot, Prior to Rex he worked for Kendell Airlines from 1995, during which time he held various Check and Training Captain positions.
+As Chief Operating Officer he was responsible for the Company's operations including flight operations, maintenance control, airport operations and the human factors group, Mr. Hine has also had experience as a lecturer in Cockpit Systems Management for the Bachelor of Applied Science (Civil Aviation) degree at the University of South Australia.